Vince McMahon: Various feuds (2005–2013)

 McMahon then began a rivalry with Lashley over his ECW World Championship.
-At Backlash, McMahon pinned Lashley in a 3-on-1 handicap match teaming up with his son Shane and Umaga to win the ECW World Championship.
-At Judgment Day, McMahon defended his ECW World Championship against Lashley again in a 3-on-1 handicap match.
-Lashley won the match as he pinned Shane after a Dominator but McMahon said that he was still the champion because Lashley could only be champion if he could beat him.
-McMahon finally lost the ECW World Championship to Lashley at One Night Stand in a Street Fight despite interference by Shane and Umaga.
+At Backlash on April 29, McMahon pinned Lashley in a 3-on-1 handicap match teaming up with his son Shane and Umaga to win the ECW World Championship.
+At Judgment Day on May 20, McMahon defended his ECW World Championship against Lashley again in another 3-on-1 handicap match.
+Lashley won the match as he pinned Shane after a Dominator, but McMahon said that he was still the champion because Lashley could only be champion if he could beat him.
+McMahon finally lost the ECW World Championship to Lashley at One Night Stand on June 3 in a Street Fight despite interference by Shane and Umaga.